Chess in India: Modern history

 Subbaraman Vijayalaksmi became the country's first Woman International Master in 1996.
 She then became India's first Woman Grandmaster in 2001.
 Soon, in 2002 Koneru Humpy became the youngest female player ever, and the first Indian female player, to achieve the title of Grandmaster, aged 15 years, 1 month, 27 days, a record only since surpassed by Hou Yifan.
 India's first Chess Olympiad medal was a bronze in 2014.
 In 2022, India won bronze medals in the Open and Women category in the first Chess Olympiad hosted by India at Chennai.
 The nation's first Olympiad gold was then clenched in both categories at the 45th Chess Olympiad in Budapest.

 In 2024, Gukesh D made history by becoming the youngest player to win the Candidates Tournament, subsequently clinching the World Chess Championship title with a narrow one-point victory over Ding Liren.

 As of December 2024, India boasts 85 chess grandmasters, with 13 ranked among the world's top 100 players.
 The country has over 30,000 rated players actively participating in officially sanctioned tournaments nationwide.
 This robust participation has solidified India's status as a chess superpower, with its top 10 players achieving an average Elo rating of 2721, ranking second globally.

-Note should be made here of the singular phenomenon of Mir Sultan Khan (1903-1966), who was born in Mitha Tiwana, then in British India, now in Pakistan.
-In 1929 he won the all-India Chess Championship, and in 1929 he accompanied a rich Indian to London as a servant.
-From 1930 to 1933, Sultan Khan stunned the chess world by winning the British Championship thrice in four years, and defeating players like Capablanca, Tartakower and Akiba Rubinstein.
-He was never heard from again after 1933.
-Chess did not have formal titles at the time, but there is no doubt he would have ranked in the top 10 or 20 players.
-In 2024, FIDE posthumously awarded him the title of Honorary Grandmaster.

 Current rankings

 Open

-As per FIDE's June 2025 rankings.
+As per FIDE's September 2026 rankings.